supersheep/grunt-sinon-sample/README.md

 ======

 sample project for sinonjs.
-use grunt test to see :)
+grunt-mocha tasks is used to test browser, while grunt-mocha-test to test nodejs. run `grunt test` to see :)